What is Saturday School?

 Saturday School will be held at High Point High School, located at 3601 Powder Mill Road in Beltsville, Maryland.
-The 20-week session starts on October 24, and the final session is on May 14.
-Hours will be from 8 a.m. to 11 a.m.
-Families must provide their own transportation for students.
+The program will be held on Saturdays from 8a.m. to 11:30a.m.
+The first session will begin on October 21.

 How do I register my child?

 Students that attend one of the ten participating schools can begin the register online for the Saturday School program by clicking here.

 How much does it cost and what is included?